 The best way to ensure you get enough is by including them in your daily meals, such as vegetables, grains, lean meats/fish/poultry, and milk/yogurt.
 Foods rich in specific vitamins and minerals include broccoli, spinach, kale, avocados, almonds, and peanuts.

 4) They satisfy hunger pangs

 Have you ever noticed how hungry you feel after lunchtime?
 Well, chances are it’s because you haven’t eaten anything substantial since breakfast.
 When we skip meals, we tend to eat more significant portions when we finally sit down to have food because we’re so hungry.
 Having smaller frequent meals throughout the day instead of three large ones will mean you won’t be reaching for junk food when those hunger pangs kick in.
-Try having one meal every 2 hours during the day rather than 3 large ones.
+Try having one meal every 2 hours daily rather than 3 large ones.

 5) They taste amazing

 Snacking between meals isn’t always a bad thing.
 Some people love having little mini ‘meals’ throughout the day.
 Snacks like carrot sticks, celery, grapes, berries, apples, raw nuts, seeds, etc., are all easy to grab and munch on.
 Remember not to go overboard with snacking and stick to 1-2 a day.

 So next time you’re wondering whether it’s ok to eat something unhealthy while trying to lose weight, remember that eating these high-calorie healthy foods doesn’t necessarily mean you shouldn’t slim down.
 Instead, it could be seen as another way to fuel your body.
 And if you really must have a biscuit, cracker, or sweet treat, at least make sure it’s made from whole grain ingredients.

 How to Determine Your Calorie Needs